jaymanmt/e-waste-disposal/README.md

 - d3, dc, crossfilter
 - foursquare &rarr; provides basic search library for high frequency destinations such as malls and train stations
 - data.gov.sg &rarr; provided the geojson file to retrieve data of ewaste locations
+- data.world &rarr; provided the csv file to retrive location and names of train stations in singapore

 <hr>